top of page

 Yunnan

-Our trip in Yunnan begins in Kunming, Yunnan’s capital city, known as “The City of Eternal Spring” for its year-round temperate climate and perpetually blooming flowers.
+Kunming, Yunnan’s capital city, is known as “The City of Eternal Spring” for its year-round temperate climate and perpetually blooming flowers.
 The frontier province of Yunnan borders Burma, Vietnam, and Laos and is home to twenty-five ethnic groups.
 While the Yi are the largest ethnic minority group in Yunnan, they remain relatively unknown to the world.
-As part of Textile Odyssey’s eco-tourism goals to bridge cultures, promote awareness and documentation of unique cultures and textile traditions, and enrich our vision and understanding of the world, we’ll visit three “mystery” Yi villages.
+As part of Textile Odyssey’s eco-tourism goals to bridge cultures, promote awareness and documentation of unique cultures and textile traditions, and enrich our vision and understanding of the world, we’ll visit “mystery” Yi villages.
 We’ll learn about their unique dress and textile traditions and also learn about their ancestral history, beliefs, and world views.
 We’ll also encounter many other ethnic minorities including the Phula, Yao, Miao, Zhuang, and Bai.
 An exciting highlight of our itinerary is a local festival where several communities gather in their best ethnic outfits.

 IMG_2160_edited.jpg